julia24g/sama-web-modular/backend/README.md

 # To start the flask app
 `flask run`

-# Build docker image
-`docker build --tag <image_name> .`

-# List all docker images
-`docker images`

-# Run Docker image
-`docker run <image_name>`

 # app.yaml
-Stores the configuration for App Engine.
-The app.yaml is automatically updated
+Stores the configuration for App Engine

+# Secrets and API Keys
-On the Google Cloud Console, the ap
+API keys are stored in the Google Secret Manager under the sama-web-app project.
+The sama-web-app service account has admin access to read/write secrets.